Vyral/base-template/_posts/2020-01-07-an-interview-with-our-buying-and-listings-specialist.md

 {% include youtube.html %}

-Today I’m sharing a discussion I had with John Nayduch, our buying and listings specialist, where we talk about goals and growth.
+<p style="text-align: center;"><em>Today I’m sharing a discussion I had with John Nayduch, our buying and listings specialist, where we talk about goals and growth.</em></p>

 John Nayduch has been on the Dave Hooke Team for four years, and in the office we call him “The Machine.”
 Prior to joining us, John was with a different brokerage, averaging 15 to 20 real estate transactions per year.
 After joining the team, John began as a buyer’s agent and eventually became one of our lead listings agent.&nbsp;